-- See How to Find and Work with a Lawyer or contact the NAD Law and Advocacy Center.
+- Explore How to Find and Work with a Lawyer or contact the NAD Law and Advocacy Center.

-The NAD strongly encourages every individual – including you – to file complaints when you experience discrimination.
+The NAD strongly encourages every individual to file complaints when you experience discrimination.
 When no one complains, the discrimination will probably continue.
 When no one complains, enforcement agencies don’t know there is a problem and will not take steps to correct it.

 It is up to all of us to try to correct discriminatory practices.
 When you file a complaint, you also raise awareness that there is discrimination taking place.
 When many people file complaints, enforcement agencies are more likely to take action to stop the discrimination.

 How and where to file a complaint depends on many factors.
 Most complaint rules have time limits for filing a complaint, so don’t wait to file your complaint later.
-Here are some resources to learn how to file a complaint — the page lists many (not all) possible situations, be sure to select one that applies to your situation.
+You can explore some resources to learn how to file a complaint — the page lists many (not all) possible situations, be sure to select one that applies to your situation.
 You may have additional rights under federal and state law.

-- I am a service provider.
-Do I need to provide and pay for interpreter or other services for a deaf or hard of hearing client/patient?
+I am a service provider, do I need to pay for interpreter and other accommodations for a deaf or hard of hearing client/patient?